vegaprotocol/docusaurus-theme-github-codeblock/README.md

 A Docusaurus v2 plugin that supports referencing code examples from public GitHub repositories.

+NOTE: This is a fork of the original project, since it's not maintained anymore.
+It contains a patch to work with docusaurus `v2.0.1`.

 > Note: this theme plugin requires [Docusaurus v2](https://v2.docusaurus.io/)

 ## Install